 Unofficial peace talks were held with the North Vietnam government but they failed to reach a settlement.

-Kennedy’s military advisors in Laos had managed to neutralise the country.
+Kennedy’s military advisers in Laos had managed to neutralise the country.
 It was a greed that a coalition government should govern Laos but Laotian Communists would not co-operate and Ho Chi Minh was still using trails through Laos to reach South Vietnam

 The Cuban Missile Crisis heightened anti Communist sentiments in the West particularly in the United States.

 Kennedy sent Mike Mansfield to South Vietnam to assess the situation again.
 Mansfield came to the same conclusion as Galbraith had a year earlier, that Diem was weak and that further American involvement would not result in victory.
 Kennedy questioned Mansfield saying that he had been given different reports.
 Weighing up all the reports Kennedy remained cautious against sending in American ground troops.